How safe are your smoke detectors?

 The time from first flames to combustion of the entire room has dropped from an average of 12 to 14 minutes 30 years ago to about two to four minutes today.
 Current UL smoke alarm standards, first developed in the 1970s, require alarms to respond within four minutes of a flaming fire and in a smoldering fire before smoke obscures visibility by more than 10 percent.
 Bottom line is that your staff and students may have little if any time to respond or evacuate.

-Here are several responses that your facility may want to employ:
+Here are several fire safety responses that your facility may want to employ:

 - Install both an ionizing smoke alarm and a photoelectric alarm on every building level, and test them quarterly to ensure they work properly.